ApexPanda/FurButler/README.md

 ###### Emily Robinson
 ###### Github username: emssslay
 ###### Contributions:
-Setup backend API routes, pet routes and table, review routes and table, user routes and added to table.
+Setup backend API routes, pet/review/user routes and tables.
 Also setup the models for each and validated the API was getting data from the database.
-Worked on getting the project deployed and the Messages page, functionality for the chats.
+Worked on getting the project deployed, the messages output page, functionality for the chats.

 ## Challenges
 Some challenges that we faced were getting the app deployed onto heroku, finding a chat application to integrate with, converting our previous project into React, and changing profiles using React state.